 Early Modern and Revolutionary Literature, History, and Art of the French Empire; War and Culture; Critical Race and Critical Mixed Race Studies; Human Rights and Social Justice; Multiculturalism; Theater; Film Theory; Digital Humanities; Medical History; History of Emotion; Women’s Writing and History; History of News and Information Networks; Critical Pedagogy; Inclusive Pedagogy and Curricular Design; Student/Faculty Diversity, Equity, Inclusion, and Wellbeing; Faculty Recruitment, Retention, and Mentoring; Grad Student Recruitment and Mentoring, Academic and Community Activism, Academe and Politics.

 Dr. Christy Pichichero (\pi-‘ki-kə-rō\) received her B.A. from Princeton University (Comparative Literature), a B.M. from the Eastman School of Music (Voice and Opera), and her Ph.D. from Stanford University (French Studies).
-She has held fellowships at the Stanford Humanities Center, King’s College at the University of Cambridge, and the École Normale Supérieure – rue d’Ulm.
-While holding a postdoctoral fellowship in Stanford’s Introduction to the Humanities Program, Dr. Pichichero was a faculty member and Director of the Middlebury French School (Mills College campus).
-She currently serves on the Governing Council of the Western Society for French History, the Board of Directors of the Consortium on the Revolutionary Era, and the Presidential Advisory Committee of the American Society for Eighteenth-Century Studies.
+She has held fellowships at the Stanford Humanities Center, King’s College at the University of Cambridge, the École Normale Supérieure – rue d’Ulm, and the Society of the Cincinnati.
+While holding a postdoctoral fellowship in Stanford’s Introduction to the Humanities Program, Dr. Pichichero was a faculty member and then Director of the Middlebury French School (Mills College campus).
+She has just been appointed to the Executive Committee of the Society for French Historical Studies and currently serves on the Governing Council of the Western Society for French History, the Board of Directors of the Consortium on the Revolutionary Era, and the 2019 Presidential Advisory Committee of the American Society for Eighteenth-Century Studies.

 Dr. Pichichero’s is currently working on two book-length research projects.
-The first engages theories of Critical Race Studies and Critical Mixed Race Studies to investigate intersectionality and processes of racialization in eighteenth-century Paris and London, with particular attention to gender, sexuality, and social class as well as the culture of celebrity and social networks.
-Her second project focuses on theorizing war, violence, and representation in early modern literature, visual and performing arts through the work of Georges Bataille.
+The first engages theories of Critical Race Studies and Critical Mixed Race Studies to investigate intersectionality and processes of racialization in eighteenth-century Europe.
+Her second project focuses on war and humanism.
 She has also begun a digital humanities project on early modern journalism.

 Dr. Pichichero welcomes undergraduate researchers and graduate students in History and French Studies at George Mason University and other institutions.
 She is also a faculty mentor at GMU and in the Western Society for French History.
 Students and faculty interested in working with Dr. Pichichero should feel free to email her at firstname.lastname@example.org to schedule a meeting.